moana home biography the band maori the music projects tour dates press live

 Tauparapara, (traditional chanting) replaces rap.

-Moana and the Moahunters sing about land and people.
+Moana & The Tribe sing about land and people.
 They speak of a connection to Papatuanuku (Mother Earth), of justice, the renaissance of the Maori language and traditions and touch on a variety of political and social issues that are universal.

 Moanastill from music videoimageimagemokoMaori WarriorimageImage